leafac/yocto-cfa/dissertation/yocto-cfa.md

   throw new Error("NOT IMPLEMENTED YET");
 ```

-Next, we unpack the called function (using something called \emph{destructuring assignment}~\cite{javascript-destructuring-assignment}) and the argument:
+Next, we unpack the called function (using something called _destructuring assignment_~\cite{javascript-destructuring-assignment}) and the argument:

 ```ts{8-12}
 // run()